stianwe/PowerOfficeGoV2/docs/apis/PayItemsApi.md

             config.BasePath = "http://localhost:8080";
             var apiInstance = new PayItemsApi(config);
             var codes = 10, 20, 30;  // string | Filter by pay item codes.
 Separate by comma [,] to filter on multiple pay items.
-If null or whitespace, all pay items are returned (filter is not used). (optional) var createdDateTimeOffsetGreaterThan = 2021-09-25 08:03:00.1234567 -00:00;  // DateTime | Filter by created timestamp property.
+If null or whitespace, all pay items are returned (filter is not used). (optional) var createdDateTimeOffsetGreaterThan = 2021-09-25 08:03:00.1234567 -00:00;  // DateTimeOffset | Filter by created timestamp property.
 This filtering will return all pay items with a created timestamp greater than the timestamp provided.
 Can be used when polling for new entries from Go.
 Timestamp not inclusive. (optional) var isActive = true;  // bool | Filter pay items based on active status.
-True to only get pay items with active status, false to only get pay items with inactive status. (optional) var lastChangedDateTimeOffsetGreaterThan = 2021-09-25 08:03:00.1234567 -00:00;  // DateTime | Filter by the last changed timestamp property.
+True to only get pay items with active status, false to only get pay items with inactive status. (optional) var lastChangedDateTimeOffsetGreaterThan = 2021-09-25 08:03:00.1234567 -00:00;  // DateTimeOffset | Filter by the last changed timestamp property.
 This filtering will return all pay items with a last changed timestamp greater than the timestamp provided.
 Can be used when polling for new or updated entries.
 Timestamp not inclusive. (optional) var resourceParameter = new ResourceParameters(); // ResourceParameters |  (optional)

             try